-- 6.3.
+- 5.3.
 Table 6 provides information about the frequency and growth of presenting diagnoses.
 For the subset of providers with consistently high levels of diagnosis recording, the diagnoses seeing the greatest level of growth in absolute terms were ophthalmological, gastro-intestinal, cardiac, respiratory and urological conditions.
-The diagnoses with the greatest reductions were sprains/ligament injuries, head injuries, lacerations, contusions/abrasions and local infections. - 6.4.
+The diagnoses with the greatest reductions were sprains/ligament injuries, head injuries, lacerations, contusions/abrasions and local infections. - 5.4.
 Table 6 also indicates rapid growth in diagnoses of septicaemia/sepsis during the study period reflecting efforts to improve the identification of this condition in ED.
 This introduces the possibility that the average acuity of sepsis cases has fallen during the study period.
 Although a diagnosis of sepsis remains relatively uncommon, representing only 0.2% of all attendances between April 2010 and March 2016, the odds ratios of admission for this diagnosis are particularly high, increasing the leverage of this subset of attendances on the model results as a whole.
-A sensitivity analysis was conducted, estimating the parameters in the adult walk-in model having excluded the sepsis cases.3 This demonstrated that the increased identification of sepsis cases did not materially alter the
+A sensitivity analysis was conducted, estimating the parameters in the adult walk-in model having excluded the sepsis cases.
+This demonstrated that the increased identification of sepsis cases did not materially alter the headline conclusion from chapter 4; that having adjusted for casemix, patients were considerably less likely to be admitted in 2015/16 than in 20110/11.

-3 For convenience, this sensitivity analysis was based on the models fixed effects only.
+&lt;sup>1 For convenience, this sensitivity analysis was based on the models fixed effects only.